camlab-ethz/ConvolutionalNeuralOperator/readme.md

 ## Source Data
-We cover instances of the Poisson, Wave, Navier-Stokes, Allen-Cahn, Transport and Compressible Euler equations.
-Data can be downloaded from https://zenodo.org/records/10058382 (~2.5GB).
+We cover instances of the Poisson, Wave, Navier-Stokes, Allen-Cahn, Transport and Compressible Euler equations and Darcy flow.
+Data can be downloaded from https://zenodo.org/records/10058382 (~2.8GB).

 Alternatively, run the script `download_data.py` which downloads all required data into the appropriate folder (it requires 'wget' to be installed on your system).